Run542968/GAP/Readme.md

 ## 💬 News
-- [2024.10.10] 🎊 The training/test scripts, pre-trained ckpts and video features are available.
+- [2024.10.13] 🎊 The training/test scripts, pre-trained ckpts and video features are available.
 - [2024.08.21] 🥳 Code of GAP is initial released.
-- [2024.07.06] 🎉 Our work is accepted by PRCV 2024.
+- [2024.07.06] 🎉 Our work is accepted by ICPR 2024.